JRitmeester/WaVeS/README.md

 2: chrome.exe, isaac-ng.exe, spotify.exe
 3: discord.exe
 4: unmapped
-5: device:Luidsprekers (THX Spatial Audio)
+5: device: Speakers (Realtek High Definition Audio)

-sliders: 6      # Number of sliders you have port:COM8       # COM port used for automatic detection device name: Arduino Micro  # Name of the device in device manager, used if COM port changes. baudrate:9600   # Baudrate of the microcontroller inverted:False  # Invert the volume system in unmapped:True     # Include system sounds in unmapped if it isn't explicitly assigned to anything.
+sliders: 6      # Number of sliders you have
+port: COM7       # COM port used for automatic detection device name: Arduino Micro  # Name of the device in device manager, used if COM port changes.
+baudrate: 9600   # Baudrate of the microcontroller
+inverted: False  # Invert the volume system in unmapped: True     # Include system sounds in unmapped if it isn't explicitly assigned to anything.
 ```

 Apps can be excluded from "unmapped" by assigning specific apps to a number equal to or higher than the number of sliders you have:
 ```
-5: chrome.exe
+1000: chrome.exe
 ```
-will allow you to control all unmapped apps with "unmapped" but exclude Chrome.
+This will allow you to control all unmapped apps with "unmapped" but exclude Chrome.
 Why you'd want this, I'm not sure, but it's probably useful in some edge cases.

 ## Usage
 Upon running the [executable](https://github.com/JRitmeester/WaVeS/releases/download/v1.0/WaVeSv1.0.exe), a tray icon will open.
 Clicking the icon will reload the mappings from `mappings.txt`, so that they can be changed as desired without having to close and restart the app.

 ## Customisation
 You are free to use the source code.
 The repository contains a `buid.bat` file that will compile the necessary files into an executable in the same directory, including the icon.
 If you share this project with other parties, please do give credit where appropriate.